 Students are encouraged to be innovative and creative.
 Potential projects may be either a mobile app, web service, robotic, assistive device or any combination.
 The project should seek to address a need in at least one of the categories listed below (but not limited to the suggestions listed in each category):

-Health and Wellness: Promote "healthy aging/lifestyle," e.g. encourage physical activity, continued engagement in recreation and leisure activities, good nutrition, monitor health status, provide intellectual stimulation, chronic disease self- management, mobility.
+Health and Recreation: Promote "healthy aging/lifestyle," e.g., encourage physical activity, continued engagement in recreation and leisure activities, good nutrition, monitor health status, provide intellectual stimulation, chronic disease self- management, mobility.